nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. AddressBook shows a list of students
+2. SETA shows a list of students
 3. User requests to add response count of a specific student
-4. AddressBook adds the response count
+4. SETA adds the response count

     Use case ends.